fusioncharts/dev_centre_docs/getting-started/django/your-first-chart-using-django.md

 Download the FusionCharts library to get the `django-fusioncharts` wrapper from [here](https://www.fusioncharts.com/download/fusioncharts-suite-xt?framework=django).

-The trial version does not have any feature or time restriction.
-It just includes a link to [www.fusioncharts.com](http://www.fusioncharts.com/) in your chart.
-If you would like to use charts for commercial usage, without this link, [please purchase a license](https://fusioncharts.com/buy).
-If you're an existing customer, you can [download your licensed version here](https://puc.fusioncharts.com/).

 After downloading the fusioncharts components, add `django-fusioncharts` wrapper and Fusioncharts Javascript files in your project as below: